Are you having difficulty chewing or yawning?

 At Equilibrium, we have registered massage therapists, physiotherapists, and chiropractors that regularly treat TMJ dysfunction.
 Inquire with our patient experience coordinators about which therapist you should see.

 If you are suffering from TMJ dysfunction, or you think you might be, contact our Victoria physiotherapy, massage therapy, chiropractic and osteopathy clinic today.
 Our therapists are patient-centric and committed to your health, working hard to help you manage and eliminate symptoms.
-Don’t suffer from jaw pain and stiffness any longer – contact Equilibrium today.
+Don’t suffer from jaw pain and stiffness any longer – Contact Us Today at Victoria, BC Center.